DETAILED ACTION

 Response to Arguments

-Regarding remarks in pages 6-14 for independent claim 1, applicant argues that Uchino fails to teach, “the first layer processor circuitry is configured to discard the transmission data stored in the buffer, upon expiration of a time corresponding to the second time that is for discarding the transmission data used by the second layer and that is configured by the second information “.
+Regarding remarks in pages 6-8 for independent claim 1, applicant argues that Uchino fails to teach, “the first layer processor circuitry is configured to discard, in the first layer, the transmission data stored in the buffer, upon expiration of a time corresponding to the second time that is for discarding the transmission data used by the second layer which is the lower layer of the first layer and that is configured by the second information. “.
+See at least at Page 8 of remarks as submitted on 04/29/2026.

-In fact, the claims 4 & 12 of Uchino, further clarified aforesaid disclosures, by claiming as recited at least in claim 4, “wherein the PDCP layer processing unit has a PDCP discard timer configured to discard packets stored in the PDCP layer processing unit, and the RLC entity control unit stops the RLC discard timer corresponding to a packet for which the PDCP discard timer has expired.”.
+Also, see claims 4 and 12, for example, in claim 4, Uchino recites, “wherein the PDCP layer processing unit has a PDCP discard timer configured to discard packets stored in the PDCP layer processing unit, and the RLC entity control unit stops the RLC discard timer corresponding to a packet for which the PDCP discard timer has expired.”.

 PNG